aimhubio/aim/docs_v4/source/index.rst

 Packages
 ---------

-Aim is just a groundwork for bulding custom loggers.
+Aim serves as a foundation for building custom loggers.
-Explorer Aim ecosystem (AimStack) and pick a logger for your use-case.
+Discover the Aim ecosystem – AimStack, and choose a logger tailored to your specific use case.

 .. toctree::
   :maxdepth: 1